 In addition, Dr. Finney is or has been a member of numerous professional associations as well as serving on he board of directors for the Indianapolis Humane Society.
 He is also the former owner-operator of Icevet Enterprises, with three practices in Indiana and Alaska.
 He is married with two children and three grandchildren.

-Office Manager
+Practice Manager

 Registered Veterinary Technician